huggingface/datasets/datasets/sem_eval_2018_task_1/README.md

 tations was still seven.
 In total, 303 people anno- tated between 10 and 4,670 tweets each.
 A total of 174,356 responses were obtained.

+**Identifying Ordinal Classes**

+For each of the EI-reg emotions, the authors of this paper independently examined the ordered list of tweets to identify suitable boundaries that partitioned the 0–1 range into four ordinal classes: no emotion, low emotion, moderate emotion, and high emotion.
+Similarly the V-reg tweets were examined and the 0–1 range was partitioned into seven classes: very negative, moderately negative, slightly negative, neutral or mixed, slightly positive, moderately positive, and very positive mental state can be inferred.

+Annotation Aggregation: The authors discussed their individual annotations to obtain consensus on the class intervals.
+The V-oc and EI-oc datasets were thus labeled.

+For more details, see:

 Mohammad, S., Bravo-Marquez, F., Salameh, M., & Kiritchenko, S. (2018).
 SemEval-2018 task 1: Affect in tweets.
 Proceedings of the 12th International Workshop on Semantic Evaluation, 1–17. https://doi.org/10.18653/v1/S18-1001